cronica-it/cronica-it.github.io/website/evenimente/2014-berkeley-risc-v/index.md

 ---

-În 6 august 2014, la University of California at Berkeley este publicat documentul **Instruction Sets Should Be Free: The Case For RISC-V**, în care este prezentată a 5-a iterație a designului RISC de la Berkeley.
+În data de 6 august 2014, la University of California at Berkeley este publicat documentul **Instruction Sets Should Be Free: The Case For RISC-V**, în care este prezentată a 5-a iterație a designului RISC de la Berkeley.